-By March 30 of Year Two of their program, PhD candidates are required to make a public presentation of their dissertation proposal at a departmental seminar (approximately 30 minutes in length).
+By March 30 of Year Two of their program, FT PhD candidates are required to make a public presentation of their dissertation proposal at a departmental seminar (approximately 30 minutes in length).
 Students are also encouraged to present their research results at academic conferences and/or to the department at later stages in their program.
+PT students will make their presentations by August 30th in Year 3.